 There is no protocol in federal law that would have required senior officials - such as Mueller or Attorney General Eric Holder - to inform the president about the Petraeus investigation sooner, a former Justice Department official said.

 The most recent written guidance was issued in 2007 by Michael Mukasey, then the attorney general.
 The Justice Department should advise the White House about a criminal matter “only where it is important for the performance of the president’s duties and where appropriate from a law enforcement perspective,” the memo reads.
 It leaves interpretation of those terms to the attorney general and the deputy attorney general.

 “It’s the quintessential judgment call for an attorney general to decide whether to share this information and when to share it with the White House,” the former official said.
 “But this was Attorney General Holder’s call to make.”

-She may have been seen as a rival by Broadwell, who sent Kelley a series of anonymous, harassing emails that touched off an investigation that uncovered evidence of an affair between Petraeus and Broadwell, according to a law enforcement source.
+She may have been seen as a rival by Broadwell, who sent Kelley a series of anonymous, harassing emails which touched off an investigation that uncovered evidence of an affair between Petraeus and Broadwell, according to a law enforcement source.

 Allen and Kelley communicated often enough over the past two years to produce between 20,000 and 30,000 pages of email and other messages, which were turned over to Defense Department investigators on Sunday.

 A senior defense official told Reuters the messages were seen as inappropriate because they were “flirtatious” in nature, not because they dealt with sensitive information.